-PFILE and PFIELD objects are reusable definitions, often called domains.
-A database is defined by a PDBASE object to which one or more PFILE objects are assigned.
+- PDBASE: Database information and file assignments - PFILE: Table definition and field assignments - PFIELD: Field definitions defined by a PDBASE object to which one or more PFILE objects are assigned.
 Each of these PFILE object assignments defines a table in the database.
 Each PFILE object contains information about the table and one or more PFIELD assignments.
 Each PFIELD object assignment defines a field in the table.